lrochka/course-database-systems/README.md

 ### Chats

-For your comfort we have created several chats in the telegram:
+For your comfort we have chat in the telegram:

 [DB КА-76 КА-75](https://web.telegram.org/#/im?p=s1408035153_10775424093266174421) - chat for students, where you can discuss anything related to the current course